MicrosoftDocs/architecture-center/docs/example-scenario/gateway/appgw-azfw.md

 When using Application Gateway and Azure Firewall together to protect an AKS cluster, it's best to use the parallel design option.
 The Application Gateway with WAF processes inbound connection requests to web applications in the cluster, and the Azure Firewall only permits explicitly allowed outbound connections.

-## Azure Front Door
+### Azure Front Door

 Azure Front Door functionality partly overlaps with Azure Application Gateway.
 For example, both services offer web application firewalling, SSL offloading, and URL-based routing.
 One main difference is that while Azure Application Gateway is deployed inside of a virtual network, Azure Front Door is a global, decentralized service.
 In some situations, you can simplify virtual network design by replacing Application Gateway with a decentralized Azure Front Door.
 Even in that case, most of the designs described in this document are valid, except for the option of placing Azure Firewall in front of Azure Front Door.

 For more information about the differences between the two services, or when to use which one, see [Frequently Asked Questions section for Azure Front Door][afd-vs-appgw].

-## Other network virtual appliances
+### Other network virtual appliances

 Microsoft products aren't the only choice to implement web application firewall or next-generation firewall functionality in Azure.
 A wide range of Microsoft partners provide products in this space.
 The concepts and designs in this article are essentially the same, but there might be some important considerations:

 - Partner NVAs for next-generation firewalling may offer more control and flexibility regarding NAT configurations not supported by the Azure Firewall, such as DNAT from on-premises, or DNAT from the internet without SNAT.
-- Azure managed NVAs like Application Gateway and Azure Firewall reduce complexity, compared to NVAs where users need to handle scalability and resiliency across multiple appliances.
+- Azure-managed NVAs like Application Gateway and Azure Firewall reduce complexity, compared to NVAs where users need to handle scalability and resiliency across multiple appliances.
 - When using NVAs in Azure, use *active-active* and *autoscaling* setups so these appliances aren't a bottleneck for applications running in the virtual network.

 [azfw-overview]: https://docs.microsoft.com/azure/firewall/overview